xiaolangu/ID-LDP/README.md

 ## Implementation

-The main function is PG1.m, which correspond to the results in Fig.2 of the paper.
+The main function is PG1.m, which corresponds to the results in Fig. 2 of the paper.